 Display: These days there’s a wide range of display choice for gaming laptops.
 You can get a standard 60Hz 1080p panel that might come with built-in anti-screen-tearing features like Nvidia’s G-Sync.
 But if you’re willing to pay more, you can get gaming laptops with high refresh-rate displays, often sitting at 144Hz.
 But the latest machines can hit 240Hz, with those on the cutting-edge sporting 300Hz displays.
 HIgh refresh-rate displays are great for people who play fast-paced games such as Overwatch or Counter-Strike: Global Offensive.
 But if you mostly plan to plug in an external monitor, then you might be better off saving money by going for a 60Hz Full HD screen.

 Budget or high-end?
 If you don’t want to break the bank by paying for a gaming laptop, then a budget machine, like Acer’s Nitro 5, could be for you.
 It won’t run the very latest games at the best frame rates, but will be more than capable for decent 1080p gaming.
+For example, if you're pondering which is the best Age of Empires III civilization to start with, you won't need a massively powerful machine for the game.
 But if you want a real monster of a gaming laptop that’ll easily chew through the most demanding games, then a laptop like the MSI GT75VR Titan is worth checking out, but do be prepared to pay quite a bit for a high-end laptop.

 Gaming only, or work as well?
 The good thing about gaming laptops is they have plenty of power for professional tasks as well, such as video rendering or CAD work.
 As they can be an expensive purchase, it might be worth looking at getting a machine that can pull double duties as a gaming and work laptop.
 Machines like the Asus ROG Zephyrus G14 or the Razer Blade Pro 17 are good examples of this, offering a form-factor that’s slim enough to easily take them to work, yet also have a powerful enough specification for triple-A gaming.